Instacart, Amazon workers strike as labor unrest grows during coronavirus crisis

 NEW YORK (Reuters) - Warehouse, delivery and retail gig workers in the United States went on strike on Monday to call attention to safety and wage concerns for people laboring through the coronavirus crisis.

-Among those were some of the roughly 200,000 workers at U.S. online grocery delivery company Instacart, according to strike organizer Gig Workers Collective, founded earlier this year by Instacart worker Vanessa Bain.
+Among the strikers were some of the roughly 200,000 workers at U.S. online grocery delivery company Instacart, according to strike organizer Gig Workers Collective, founded earlier this year by Instacart worker Vanessa Bain.

-About a dozen workers at an Amazon.com Inc warehouse in Staten Island, New York, also walked off the job on Monday following reports of COVID-19 among the facility’s staff.
+Fifteen workers at an Amazon.com Inc warehouse in Staten Island, New York, also walked off the job on Monday following reports of COVID-19 among the facility’s staff.
+Amazon said later it fired an employee who helped organize the action for alleged violations of his employment, including leaving a paid quarantine to participate in the demonstration.

 Workers have also protested in other countries.
-Dozens of Amazon workers at a facility near Florence, Italy, went on strike on Monday, while last week French Finance Minister Bruno Le Maire said pressure on Amazon employees to work despite inadequate protections was “unacceptable.”
+Dozens of Amazon workers at a facility near Florence, Italy, went on strike on Monday.

+French Finance Minister Bruno Le Maire said last week that pressure on Amazon employees to work despite inadequate protections was “unacceptable.”

-From delivery drivers to grocery store clerks, shelf stockers and fast-food employees, workers have kept food and essential goods flowing to customers who are staying home to stop the spread of coronavirus.
+From delivery drivers to grocery store clerks, shelf stockers and fast-food employees, workers have kept food and essential goods flowing to people who have been told by their governments to stay home to stop the spread of coronavirus.

 More than 738,500 people have been infected across the world and about 35,000 have died, according to a Reuters tally.

-Amazon, the world’s largest online retailer, on Monday disputed comments from a striking Staten Island employee, who accused the company of mishandling warehouse operations after a confirmed case of coronavirus.
-The company said it has taken “extreme measures” to clean buildings and obtain safety gear and that “the vast majority of employees continue to show up and do the heroic work of delivering for customers every day.”
+Amazon, the world’s largest online retailer, said it has taken “extreme measures” to clean buildings and obtain safety gear and that “the vast majority of employees continue to show up and do the heroic work of delivering for customers every day.”
+Less than half a percent of its more than 5,000-person workforce at the Staten Island site protested, it said.

+In statements on Monday, Amazon disputed comments from one of the striking Staten Island employees, Christian Smalls, who had accused the company of mishandling warehouse operations after a confirmed case of coronavirus.

+Amazon said Smalls was on a paid quarantine after having close contact with a diagnosed worker, and had “received multiple warnings for violating social distancing guidelines,” leading to his dismissal.

+Smalls responded in a statement distributed by Athena, a labor and activist coalition.

+“I’m going to keep speaking up.
+My colleagues in New York and all around the country are going to keep speaking up.
+We won’t stop until Amazon provides real protections for our health and safety,” he said.
+Smalls did not immediately respond to an emailed request for further comment.

-San Francisco-based Instacart - which lets customers place online orders from grocers, retailers like Costco Wholesale Corp and CVS Health Corp’s CVS Pharmacy - said in a statement that the strike had “absolutely no impact to Instacart’s operations.”
+San Francisco-based Instacart - which lets customers place online orders from grocers, retailers like Costco Wholesale Corp and CVS Health Corp’s CVS Pharmacy - said in a statement that the strike of its contractors had “absolutely no impact to Instacart’s operations.”

 On Monday, Instacart said it had 40% more shoppers on the platform than on the same day last week and sold more groceries in the last 72 hours than ever before.